dhanendraverma/Daily-Coding-Problem/README.md

 We are interested in finding the longest (number of characters) absolute path to a file within our file system.
 For example, in the second example above, the longest absolute path is "dir/subdir2/subsubdir2/file2.ext", and its length is 32 (notincluding the double quotes).
-Given a string representing the file system in the above format, return the length of the longest absolute path to a file in the abstracted file system.
+<br>Given a string representing the file system in the above format, return the length of the longest absolute path to a file
+in the abstracted file system.
 If there is no file in the system, return 0.

 [Solution](https://github.com/dhanendraverma/Daily-Coding-Problem/blob/master/Day17.cpp)
 - - - -